Manaye/mc-exercise/FUBAR.md

 all team members are great.
 We respect each other equally now and Bob is back on his meds.
+Bob stopped taking the med.
+He is now in Vegas at the blackjack table.
+I don't know how he will get the help he needs.